 It also revealed how dedicated these artists were to their craft, often working five years or more just to finish one book!
 It was incredibly inspirational – and even if you’re not a writer, you’ll find great motivation in their perseverance and persistence towards their goals.

-But you’ll also discover that even three hundred years ago, our literary heroes were dealing with procrastination every day.
 Instead of email, they spent hours answering letters instead of working on their novels.
-Others engrossed themselves in multiple newspapers, and would today likely cycle through a series of online websites to get their fix.
+Others engrossed themselves in multiple newspapers, and would today likely cycle through Twitter or Buzzfeed for hours.

-Ultimately, they all found ways to combat their vices enough to create works of fiction, musical compositions, and other works of art that have stood the test of time.
+Ultimately, they all found ways to combat these distraction vices enough to create works of fiction, musical compositions, and other works of art that have stood the test of time.